SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 # RFC 0005 Server Middleware Extensibility
 ## Summary
-Add a feature to load custom or third party server middleware.
+Add a feature to load custom or third party server middleware from `npm` dependencies.

 ## Motivation
 Currently the UI5 Server comes with a fixed set of middleware, which can not be extended.